An in-camera comparison of the most popular SD memory cards and their performance in the M6.

 Fastest UHS-I Memory Cards

-UHS-I are all around the best cards for the M6, simply because they perform great and are very reasonably priced.
+UHS-I cards are all around the best for the M6, simply because they perform well and are very reasonably priced.

 Sandisk Extreme Pro U3 64GB – Amazon / Adorama / B&H